Welcome to our list of the best tools and resources for job seekers and career professionals.

 So we put together a list of the best books for job seekers, broken down by categories like: Resumes, Interviews, Networking, Negotiation and much more.

-(I also put my absolute FAVORITE book about entrepreneurship on the list.
-If you have any interest in building a “side hustle” that makes money, starting a business, or working for yourself one day instead of having a job forever, then make sure to check out that last book recommendation at the bottom of the list 🙂 ).
+(Going beyond job searching, I also put my absolute FAVORITE book about entrepreneurship on the list.
+If you have any interest in building a side-hustle that makes money, starting a business, or working for yourself one day, then make sure to check out that last book recommendation on the list below.)

 If you need to create your resume from scratch, here are some of the best free resume templates online.

 …And if you’re going to purchase a unique/premium resume template online instead of using a free one, we recommend Etsy.
 The quality tends to be quite high there.

 This is the best resource to start with if you’re a job seeker who isn’t sure how to order your resume sections, what to include, what to leave off, etc. This article will walk you through every major resume section you should include, and the ideal order to put them in.

 This is often the first thing employers look on your resume, so it’s important to write something that will grab their attention and make them say, “yes, this is the person we want to interview!”